ghostery/adblocker/bench/comparison/overview.md

 ### 0. About the Dataset

-To measure the performance of each content-blocker, we replayed requests from popular domains and kept track of the time it took to decide if they should be blocked or not.
+To measure the performance of each content-blocker, we replayed requests from popular domains *once* and kept track of the time it took to decide if they should be blocked or not.
+We then analyzed the results in three different ways: all requests, blocked only and not blocked (taken from the same run).

 This requests dataset was created using a Chrome headless browser (driven by the [`puppeteer` library](https://github.com/GoogleChrome/puppeteer))